On this page 5

 - Giles County links to the Virginia DPOR contractor license lookup, indicating state contractor licensing requirements apply.
 Virginia USBC section 108.4 requires either proof of licensure or a written statement that the applicant is not subject to contractor licensure.

-- No permit to begin work will be issued until required fees have been paid.
+- 05 Pay the required permit fee per the county fee schedule before the county issues a permit.
+No permit to begin work will be issued until required fees have been paid.

 - (540) 921-2527 (Giles County Building, Planning and Zoning) (phone)